mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-object.md

 There are no security considerations that are specific to this DID Method specificiation.
 Security considersations and requirements are the responsiblity of a particular platform implementation and the classes of "DID Objects" supported by that platform.

+Implementers (architects, developers, testers, and operators) need to be aware of the securtity and performance implications of the underlying tools and technologies used to develop agents, services, and libraries for the Trusted Digital Web that, in turn, leverage the "DID Object" Method specification; as one example, whether the underlying VDR is configured to support concensus by PoA, PoS, or PoW.

+More importantly, Implementers need to be highly aware of the types of Fully Decentralized Objects they are managing and processing on the Trusted Digital Web.
+For exammple, the security implications of processing an NFT for a kiss are significantly different from an international SWIFT-like monetary transfer.

+Further, Implementers are strongly encouraged to review the Security Considerations section of the DID Implementation Guide: https://w3c.github.io/did-imp-guide/#security-considerations.

 ## 5. Privacy Consideration

 There are no privacy considerations that are specific to this DID Method specificiation.
 Privacy considersations and requirements are the responsiblity of a particular platform implementation and the classes of "DID Objects" supported by that platform.

 The syntax and construction of a "DID Object" Identifier and its associated DID Document ensure that no Personally Identifiable Information (PII) is exposed by these constructs.

+Implementers (architects, developers, testers, and operators) need to be aware of the privacy implications of the underlying tools and technologies used to develop agents, services, and libraries for the Trusted Digital Web that, that in turn, leverage the "DID Object" Method specification.

+More importantly, Implementers need to be highly aware of the types of Fully Decentralized Objects they are managing and processing on the Trusted Digital Web.
+For exammple, the privacy implications of processing an NFT for a kiss are significantly different from an international SWIFT-like monetary transfer.

+Further, Implementers are strongly encouraged to review the Privacy Considerations section of the DID Implementation Guide: https://w3c.github.io/did-imp-guide/#privacy-considerations.

 ## 6. Reference Implementations